 Flexible Vehicle Options: As long as you pay careful attention to the details of your lease agreement, novated leases offer a great deal of flexibility.
 A novated lease arrangement typically allows you to choose from a wide range of different types of cars to suit your particular needs and lifestyle.

-Novated leasing is an appealing option for anyone in Australia who wants a straightforward and tax-efficient way to own a vehicle.
-By avoiding common pitfalls like hidden costs and inflexible terms, you can enjoy the perks of easy vehicle management, steady monthly payments, and potential tax benefits without taking on any unnecessary risks from a standard car loan.
+Novated leasing is an appealing option for anyone in Australia who wants a straightforward and tax-free way to finance vehicle ownership.
+By avoiding common pitfalls like hidden costs and inflexible terms, you can enjoy the perks of easy vehicle management, steady monthly lease payments, and potential income tax savings without taking on any unnecessary risks from a standard car loan.

-When you choose Easi as your novated leasing partner, not only do you get access to incredible fleet discounts, but you also get a hassle-free experience and comprehensive administrative support.
+When you choose Easi as your novated lease company, not only do you get access to incredible fleet discounts, but you also get a hassle-free experience and comprehensive administrative support.
 If you’re interested in an electric vehicle, you can now get one exempt from fringe benefits tax (FBT).

 Let us be your trusted ally as you navigate the many potential pitfalls of novated leasing.
 Our specialists are here to guide you through the entire novated leasing process to make sure you maximise your savings.